Tales Of Dovrefjell

 The beasts put on a spectacular show for us.
-We are close to them, close enough that my 600mm troll of a lens captures the fractals of snowflakes on the creatures long eyelashes.
-The sky and the ground are one in their whiteness and the musk ox create a dramatic contrast against their high key backdrop.
+We close enough that my 600mm cyclops of a lens captures the fractals of snowflakes on the creatures long eyelashes.
+One in their whiteness, sky and ground create a dramatic contrast against the mahogany musk ox.
 Three of the animals stand facing each other, outlandish heads turned inwards creating a triangle of tension.
 They do not move.
 They are completely still except for their wildly whipping hair.
 A fourth rises from below.
 He is darker and vast.
 He ascends as if floating, coming level with his target.
 He towers above the others, the warden.

 Nothing moves on the mountainside.
 We are frozen in our places, our eyes lock on the invisible swelling standoff stopping time.
 There is a heartbeat of pure energy between the creatures and then, suddenly, one of the smaller individuals makes a move.
 He charges towards the alpha, head down, his forehead band of bone rushing towards his opponent.
 The alfa reacts instantly, tipping his head forwards, muzzle to the ground, his own bandana of defence ready for the impact.
 Horns collide with a crack, a dull thunk that is whisked away by the screaming gale.
 They separate, each backing off, shifting their heads side to side flashing their curved and pointed weapons in a display of dominance.
 The smaller male pounds his hoof on the lichen woven stone and this time they both charge towards each other.
 Boof!
 They smack together, thrusting their whole beings into one another.
 Just as quickly as it started, something shifts in that instant and the smaller one retreats with defeat.
 The warden remains the alpha.
 For now.